 As described in more detail in the section "Executive Compensation - Compensation Discussion and Analysis," the Company's executive compensation program reflects a variable pay-for-performance philosophy.
 While the Company utilizes several performance measures to align executive compensation with Company performance, all of these Company measures are not presented in the Pay versus Performance table.
-Moreover, the Company generally seeks to incentivize long-term performance, and therefore does not specifically align the Company's performance measures with compensation that is actually paid (as computed in accordance with Item 402(v) of Regulation S-K) for a particular year.
+Moreover, the Company's performance measures with compensation that is actually paid (as computed in accordance with Item 402(v) of Regulation S-K) for a particular year.
 In accordance with Item 402(v) of Regulation S-K, the Company is providing the following descriptions of the relationships between information presented in the Pay versus Performance table.